 |Applicants Submitting SAT scores||4%|

-Let's take a closer look at to get a clearer sense of what Olivet College offers and if it could be a good fit for you.
+Let's take a look at these factors to get a better idea of what Olivet College offers and if the college might be a good fit for you.

-It is slightly difficult to get into Olivet College.
-Around 53% of applicants get into Olivet College each year.
-Out of 2,654 applications received in 2021, 1,416 students were offered admission.
+It is not difficult to get into Olivet College.
+Around 50% of applicants get into Olivet College each year.
+Last year, 2,654 students applied to Olivet College and 1,316 were admitted.

 If Olivet College seems like a school you want to apply to, click the heart button to save it to your college list.